isomerpages/mlaw-corp/news/speeches/_posts/2025-03-26-post-Welcome Address by 2M Edwin Tong SC at the Access to Justice Symposium 2025.md

 {:start="47"}
 47. One of whom was a lady who suffered from schizophrenia.

-</p><p style="margin-left: 40px">(1) She was diagnosed in her mid-twenties and resisted treatment for over 10 years.
+<p style="margin-left: 40px">(1) She was diagnosed in her mid-twenties and resisted treatment for over 10 years.
 Those who work in this space will know very often they are in denial and through denial, stigma or otherwise, they resist treatment.
-They resist people even knowing about the condition.
+They resist people even knowing about the condition.</p>

-</p><p style="margin-left: 40px">(2) Because of this, her condition deteriorated, causing her to develop a fear of strangers.
+<p style="margin-left: 40px">(2) Because of this, her condition deteriorated, causing her to develop a fear of strangers.</p>

-</p><p style="margin-left: 40px">(3) She was unable to hold onto a job.
+<p style="margin-left: 40px">(3) She was unable to hold onto a job.</p>

-</p><p style="margin-left: 40px">(4) She was convinced that her neighbour was spying on her.
+<p style="margin-left: 40px">(4) She was convinced that her neighbour was spying on her.</p>

-</p><p style="margin-left: 40px">(5) She confronted him quite aggressively, and smashed the flowerpots that were outside his house.
+<p style="margin-left: 40px">(5) She confronted him quite aggressively, and smashed the flowerpots that were outside his house.</p>

-</p><p style="margin-left: 40px">(6) She was charged with public nuisance.
-But because of this scheme, she was diagnosed and received a MTO.
+<p style="margin-left: 40px">(6) She was charged with public nuisance.
+But because of this scheme, she was diagnosed and received a MTO.</p>

-</p><p style="margin-left: 40px">(7) After undergoing 2 years of mandatory treatment, she now acknowledges her condition, and her schizophrenia is currently in remission.
+<p style="margin-left: 40px">(7) After undergoing 2 years of mandatory treatment, she now acknowledges her condition, and her schizophrenia is currently in remission.</p>

-</p><p style="margin-left: 40px">(8) She holds on to her job, and voluntarily returns for treatment.
+<p style="margin-left: 40px">(8) She holds on to her job, and voluntarily returns for treatment.</p>

-</p><p style="margin-left: 40px">(9) This in turn, since then at least, keeps her away from re-offending, and better ensures public safety and community relations with her neighbour.
+<p style="margin-left: 40px">(9) This in turn, since then at least, keeps her away from re-offending, and better ensures public safety and community relations with her neighbour.</p>

 {:start="48"}
 48. So we can see how we have introduced a stronger rehabilitative element in the system for offenders, particularly for those with mental conditions.